Diversity, Equity, Inclusion, & Accessibility

-ORAU is committed to fostering, cultivating and preserving a culture of diversity, equity and inclusion as we fulfill our mission to advance national priorities and serve the public interest by integrating academic, government and scientific resources globally.
+ORAU is committed to fostering, cultivating and preserving a culture of diversity, equity, inclusion and accessibility as we fulfill our mission to advance national priorities and serve the public interest by integrating academic, government and scientific resources globally.
 This commitment applies to our work with our federal and state government agency partners, our relationships with our member universities, and the ways we interact with and provide opportunities for our employees, managers and leadership team.

-Examples of our commitment to diversity, equity and inclusion include:
+Examples of our commitment to diversity, equity, inclusion, and accessibility include:

 MSI Research Council

 - ORAU named to Department of Health and Human Services SAMHSA contract

 - ORAU selected for NIH Path to Excellence Initiative